 The Rule of Law

 The importance of laws whether they are those that govern the class, the school or the country, are consistently reinforced.
-Willow Fields Primary School has whole school rules which are deeply embedded in our work every day.
+Willow Wood Primary School has whole school rules which are deeply embedded in our work every day.
 Each class also discusses and sets its own rules that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
 Our pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 In R.E. lessons, the older children also look at justice and how this can be different to a law.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment and an empowering education.
 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely; examples of this can be clearly seen in our e-safety lessons which underpin our computing curriculum.
 Whether it is through choice of challenge; of how they record; of participation in our numerous extra- curricular activities; our pupils are given the freedom to make choices.

 Respect is one of the guiding principles within our school, and features strongly in our vision.
 The pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small.
-The core value of Respect at Willow Fields underpins our work every day both in and out of the classroom.
+The core value of Respect at Willow Wood underpins our work every day both in and out of the classroom.

 Tolerance of Those With Different Faiths And Beliefs

 Our core value of Respect ensures tolerance of those who have different faiths and beliefs.
-Willow Fields Primary School enhances pupils understanding of different faiths and beliefs through religious education studies and through enjoying a depth of study through themed weeks and events.
+Willow Wood Primary School enhances pupils understanding of different faiths and beliefs through religious education studies and through enjoying a depth of study through themed weeks and events.
 Through this our pupils gain an enhanced understanding of their place in a culturally diverse society.